Deconstructing Decentralized Exchanges

 Decentralized exchanges are becoming a critical tool for purchasing and selling an increasing percentage of cryptocurrencies.
 The term “decentralized exchange” generally refers to distributed ledger protocols and applications that enable users to transact cryptocurrencies without the need to trust a centralized entity to be an intermediary for the trade or a custodian for their cryptocurrencies.

-Decentralized exchanges provide a number of important benefits, including (1) lower counterparty risk (i.e., no need to trust a centralized exchange to secure and manage private keys),
+Decentralized exchanges provide a number of important benefits, including (1) lower counterparty risk (i.e., no need to trust a centralized exchange to secure and manage private keys),1 (2) the potential for lower transaction fees, and (3) a more diverse array of trading pairs that can unlock access to riskier or less liquid cryptocurrencies.2 As demand for these features increases, decentralized exchange technology may witness tremendous growth in usage, development, and adoption within the next couple of years.

-Additionally, decentralized exchange usage is being fueled by concurrent regulatory and industry trends, including (1) a surge in the quantity of distinct cryptocurrencies that makes comprehensive listing impractical,
+Additionally, decentralized exchange usage is being fueled by concurrent regulatory and industry trends, including (1) a surge in the quantity of distinct cryptocurrencies that makes comprehensive listing impractical,3 (2) regulatory risks of listing cryptocurrencies on centralized exchanges,4 and (3) users’ desire to avoid centralized exchanges’ Know-Your-Customer requirements for more private and less censorable transactions.5

 Decentralized exchanges can differ dramatically in terms of technology, trustlessness, security, legal implications, economic implications, and more.
 These differences render some exchanges more or less suitable for specific use cases.
 The goal of this Essay is to explain the architectural structure of decentralized exchanges, and the performance and security tradeoffs associated with various architectural choices.
 By understanding these technical differences, the reader will have a better grasp of which decentralized exchanges are optimized for which use cases.